 3. Lack of clarity in ‘Key Messages’ – perfect your elevator pitch

 The best Managing Director I ever worked for in Hong Kong was both inspirational and supportive but always kept you on your toes.
 He regularly entertained dignitaries and government officials on the Company boat at weekends with his managers in attendance.
 However, without exception, just as we were all disembarking at the end of a very convivial day on board he would approach me for a ‘rapid’ summary of some recent incident or fault on the power system when I least expected it.
 I very quickly learned to perfect my 2 minute response or ‘elevator pitch’ for those occasions and this proved invaluable for my presentation performance and ongoing career.

 Before any future presentation try out your elevator pitch several times on different individuals separately, and then bring them together as a group to articulate their recollection of your key messages.
 If there is consistency in the feedback about the key messages then you are good to go.

 Engineers are fantastic at designing, refining and implementing new ideas, concepts and finding solutions to the most demanding situations for the ongoing advancement of society.
 All the more sad then if the ingenuity, research and development within the profession fails to engage wider audiences.
+These presentation tips for engineers are designed to help you.
 Make a start in your next talk by avoiding these 3 pitfalls.